yuktea/uni-buddy/README.md

 # university-exchange-forum (backend)

 ## Why?
-In Indian universities, websites like Reddit and a lot of other online forums are usually off-limits for posting information and talking about matters concerning the university (Both academic and informal).
+In universities, websites like Reddit and a lot of other online forums are usually off-limits for posting information and talking about matters concerning the university (Both academic and informal).
 This platform is intended to be used for interations within the student community.
 It currently supports:
 - "Like" and "Dislike" Button
 - "Comments/Remarks"